Raymond Lewenthal Collection

 Alkan; generally correspondence with various institutions, libraries and

 individuals in order to gather information.
 Also included are letters concerning

 Olivier Yovtchev and the dispute between him and Lewenthal.

 Subseries 2: Various Projects (Box 17)

 Here are found materials related to various projects Lewenthal had taken up.
-They are:

 - Franz Liszt